 Scripting Interface

-The key functions are core.load_model() for loading the model definition and compiling the kernel and data.load_data() for calling sasview to load the data.
+The key functions are then core.load_model() for loading the model definition and compiling the kernel and data.load_data() for calling sasview to load the data.

 Usually you will load data via the sasview loader, with the data.load_data() function.
 For example: